Devanampiya Tissa: Notable locations

-Given the extremely early date of Devanampiyatissa's reign and the dearth of sources it is difficult to discern what impact this conversion had, in practical terms, on Devanampiyatissa's reign.
+Given the extremely early date of Devanampiyatissa's reign and the dearth of sources, it is difficult to discern what impact this conversion had, in practical terms, on Devanampiyatissa's reign.
 For example, whilst there are references to a Tissamahavihara and various other temples constructed by the king, none can be reliably located.

 What is fairly certain however is that the site of his initial meeting with Thera Mahinda is one of Sri Lanka's most sacred sites today, going by the name Mihintale.
-The sacred precinct features the Ambasthala, or 'Mango tree stupa', where the Thera Mahinda asked the king a series of riddles to check his capacity for learning, the cave in which Thera Mahinda lived for over forty years, and the Maha Seya, wherein is contained a relic of the Buddha.
+The sacred precinct features the Ambasthala, or 'Mango tree stupa', where Thera Mahinda asked the king a series of riddles to check his capacity for learning, the cave in which Thera Mahinda lived for over forty years, and the Maha Seya, wherein is contained a relic of the Buddha.

 The other major site associated with Devanampiyatissa's reign is the planting of the Sri Maha Bodhi in Anuradhapura.
 The tree was yet another of Emperor Ashoka's gifts to the island and was planted within the precincts of Anuradhapura, and is regarded as the oldest human planted tree in the world.

 Devanampiyatissa built Tissa Wewa, which covers 550 acres.
 The embankment alone is 2 miles long and 25 feet high.
 It is a major irrigation tank even today and is an essential resource for farmers in Anuradhapura.

-Significance

-Devanampiyatissa remains one of early Sri Lanka's most significant monarchs, given that his conversion to Buddhism set the kingdoms of the island down a religious and cultural route quite distinct from that of the subcontinent to the north.
-Later monarchs were to refer back to Devanampiyatissa's conversion as one of the cornerstones of the Anuradhapura polity.
-The city itself remained capital of a powerful kingdom until the early Middle Ages, when it was eventually subsumed under the Chola invasion and then superseded by Polonnaruwa.